 Clara Wieck’s Anticipation

-In 1837, 18-year-old, Clara began performing Liszt’s Divertissement on Paccini’s Cavatine (I tuoi frequenti palpiti) on her concert tours.
+In 1837, 18-year-old, Clara began performing Liszt’s Divertissement on Pacini’s Cavatine (I tuoi frequenti palpiti) on her concert tours, including in Vienna.
 Franz, 8 years older than Clara, was more established as a mature artist.
 Clara was still shedding the label of child prodigy.

 That autumn, Clara made her first concert tour to Vienna.
 Christmas Day 1837, she wrote to her fiancée from Vienna, “Liszt isn’t here yet, but he is expected any day.”
 Robert had already written her that Franz said very nice things about Robert’s work in Paris, and she should “be kind” to him if he came to Vienna.